ABSTRACT

 maintain a surplus Balance of Payment (BOP), establish good relationship with

 foreigners and most of all achieve economic growth.
-Nigeria as a country is not left out

 in the international trade.
 Our export commodities can de divided into oil and